-The West Townshend Country Store is pleased to currently offer our Friday Night Taco Party With Local Musicians!
-Most Fridays, You can make your own soft flower or corn taco.
+The West Townshend Country Store is pleased to currently offer our Friday Night Pizza Party With Local Musicians!
+You can Top your own Pizza and we will cook it in our community built Cob wood fired oven

 ANNOUNCING THE COMMUNITY KITCHEN!